sfu-natlang/SFUTranslate/README.md

 ## What can be put in the config file?
-Here we present a complete schema for the config file containing all possible valid tags that can be put in the config file.
+Here we present a complete schema for the config file containing all possible valid tags that can be put in it.
-Please note that you may put some in and remove some from your config file, however, if the config file lacks the configurations that are essential to your task you will face an error indicating that the required configuration value is not present.
+Please note that you may put some in and remove some from your config file, however, if it lacks the configurations that are essential to your task you will face an error indicating that the required configuration value is not present.
 In that case, please look at the config file and put the configuration tag with your desired value in it.
 An example config file called `nmt.yml` is already put in the `resources` directory.
 You can modify and use it for running the project.
 Nevertheless, you can create your own config file as a text file with a `.yml` extension in the name and put your configurations in it.
 Here is the configuration schema:
 ```yamlex
 debug_mode: [true/false] if true tokenizer is deactivated and length filter is also applied to validation and test sets
 src_lang: the bi-letter language identifier for source langugage